gridsome/gridsome.org/docs/how-it-works.md

 # How it works

-Gridsome is a modern, website development framework that generates static, secure files that can be deployed anywhere.
-The static HTML files are SEO-friendly and hydrates website into a <strong>Vue.js-powered SPA</strong> once loaded.
+Gridsome is a modern, website development framework for creating fast and secure websites that can be deployed anywhere.
+Static HTML files are generated to create SEO-friendly markup that hydrates into a <strong>Vue.js-powered SPA</strong> once loaded in the browser.

+Source plugins fetch content from local files or external APIs and stores the data in a local database.
+A unified GraphQL Data layer lets you extract only the data you need from the database and use it in your Vue.js components.
+The data is generated and stored as static JSON at build time.

 ![How it works](./images/how-it-works.png)